eschmidt001/E.Motion-2019/documents/design-journey.md

 - Ticket Order form (no payment) - allows client to sell tickets to audience without in-person contact
 - E-board bios pop out after clicking the person’s name - this allows the bios to be part of the page (thus highlighting the group’s membership) without cluttering the page.
-- Mobile Navigation bar pop-out: the navigation bar appears after clicking on the navigation icon.
-This creates a cleaner mobile site experience for the user.
+- Image Slideshow: multiple images can be displayed and navigated to one at a time to avoid cluttering the page but still highlight the work of the group
 - Desktop Navigation link hover holographic: the responsiveness of the navigation link provides positive feedback to the user that it's a clickable link.